 It’s time to start thinking seriously about flooding the stratosphere with sulfate particles to cool the planet, says Wagner.
 A former energy expert with the Environmental Defense Fund, Wagner is a research associate at Harvard’s School of Engineering and Applied Sciences.
 He is co-author with Harvard economist Martin L. Weitzman of the 2015 book Climate Shock.
 To address the challenges of a rapidly heating planet, solar geoengineering has to be on the table, right up there with global efforts to cut carbon emissions, he says.

-“If the world is serious about limiting global average warming to 2 degrees Celsius, and especially 1.5 degrees, we must seriously look at solar geoengineering as a possible option in the climate policy toolkit,” Wagner said by e-mail recently.'We must seriously look at solar geoengineering as a possible option in the climate policy toolkit.'
-Click To Tweet
+“If the world is serious about limiting global average warming to 2 degrees Celsius, and especially 1.5 degrees, we must seriously look at solar geoengineering as a possible option in the climate policy toolkit,” Wagner said by e-mail recently.”‘We Click To Tweet

 The idea seems simple enough: sulfate particles reflect light, so disperse planeloads of them into the stratosphere.
 That will reduce the amount of sunlight that reaches the ground – helping to cool the planet, or at least minimize the excessive warming.